 “Computer/User configuration > Policies > Administrative templates > Classic administrative templates > Google > Google Chrome > Extensions”

-15. Under the “Value” column, enter the following:
+15. Under the “Value” column, specify the following:

 (Please make sure you have no blank spaces in the Value Box Below)

-17. You may also wish to disable “Incognito mode” and "guest mode"
+17. You may want to disable “Incognito mode” and "guest mode".

 18. In the same GPO, on the left-hand side, browse to:

 “Policies > Classic Administrative Templates > Google Chrome”